cissoidx/CppND-Capstone-Snake-Game/README.md

 ## New features
 1. Allow players to enter their names and save their high scores to a text file.
 If a player has already a record in this text file, it will be printed out at the start of the game.
 If the player has reached a higher score, then the score in the record will be updated.

+2. Introduce obstacles.
+At the start of the game, all obstacles are in a queue behind the scene.
+Max number of obstable is 3, which can be set in the code. if the snake eats a food and the number of obstacles in game is below 3, it sends a signal and one obstacle appears.
+Obstacle is a square that has a fixed size of 3. each obstacle has a life time (like 30 seconds), when it expires, the obstacle disappears and goes back to the waiting queue, i.e. the obstacle has a time counter in itself and checks if its life ends.
+Obstacles do not move.
+If the snake hit the obstacle, the game ends.
+An obstacle appears by randomly choosing a place, if it overlaps other stuff (snake/food), try another random place again.

 ## CC Attribution-ShareAlike 4.0 International